+bof li-local-save bof li-separate

-LI parameters configured in the BOF context (Ii-local-save and Ii-separate) include the ability to access LI separately than the normal administrator.
-As with all BOF entities, changing the BOF file during normal system operation only results in the parameter being set for the next reboot.
-These BOF commands are initialized to the default values, no Ii-separate and no-Ii-local-save.
-A system boot is necessary for any change to the Ii-separate and Ii-local-save to become effective.
+As with all BOF entities, changing the BOF file during normal system operation only results in the option being set for the next reboot.
+These BOF commands are initialized to the default values, which are disabled.
+A system boot is necessary for any change to the LI separate and LI local save configurations to become effective.

-Changes to the li-separate and li-local-save configurations should be made in both primary and backup CM BOF files.
+Changes to the preceding LI separate and LI local save configurations should be made in both primary and backup CM BOF files.